bede/deacon/README.md

 #### Index compatibility

 Deacon `0.11.0` and above uses index format version 3.
 Using version 3 indexes with older Deacon versions and vice versa triggers an error.
-Prebuilt indexes in legacy formats are therefore archived in object storage for reproducibility.
+Prebuilt indexes in legacy formats are therefore archived in object storage and Zenodo for reproducibility.
 Should you wish to download indexes in legacy formats, replace the `/3/` in any prebuilt index download URL with either `/2/` or `/1/`  accordingly.
-Indexes are not however backported to Deacon versions predating their existence.
+Indexes are not backported to Deacon versions predating their existence.

 - Deacon **`0.11.0`** and above uses index format version **`3`**
 - Deacon **`0.7.0`** through to **`0.10.0`** used index format version **`2`**